milomedia/tilix/impact.md

   text: Tilix undertakes assignments for the public good.
 This is professional work
     undertaken voluntarily and without payment.
 Unlike traditional volunteerism, it brings specific Tilix skills and expertise to those who are unable to afford them.
-    In particular, Tilix looks to work with community groups that are doing innovative work in smart and digital energy.
+    In particular, Tilix looks to work with social enterprises and community groups that are doing innovative work in smart and digital energy.
 - template: content-block
   headline: Joint venture
   text: Tilix works with various partners (e.g. [Sustainable Direction](http://www.sustainabledirection.com/),
     [NovAzure](http://www.novazure.com/)) on impactful joint ventures.
 Here we share ownership, returns, risks, and governance.
 This is helping Tilix access new markets;
-    gain scale efficiencies by combining assets and operations; access skills and capabilities that are not a core strength.
+    gain scale efficiencies and lever capabilities that are not a core strength.
 - template: content-block
-  headline: Accelerator
+  headline: Assists
   text: Tilix offers are fixed-term support including mentorship and educational components
     for start-outs that are ready to build serious momentum.
 Tilix knowledge, technology, labour and capital can help build teams, increase velocity and give direction.
 - template: content-block
-  headline: Incubator
+  headline: Incubator & Accelerator
-  text: Tilix has close relationships with incubators in Sweden and the UK.
-As catalysts
+  text: Tilix has close relationships with incubators and accelerators across Europe.
-    for both regional and national economic development, these organisations play a key role in helping to solve the energy trilemma.
+    As catalysts for both regional and national economic development, these organisations play a key role in helping to solve the energy trilemma.
 - template: content-block
   headline: Traditional instruments
   text: Mature organisations in the smart & clean energy category regularly offer